martinkoster/actionfx/actionfx-core/README.md

 ActionFX tries to mitigate this shortcoming by providing properties configuration files for all JavaFX controls in package `javafx.scene.control`.
 This configuration is interpreted by a central class in ActionFX: the [ControlWrapper](src/main/java/com/github/actionfx/core/view/graph/ControlWrapper.java) class.

-The properties file for an `javafx.scene.control.TreeView` is shown here as an example:
+The properties file for an `javafx.scene.control.TreeView` is shown here as an example (see other examples in folder [src/main/resources/afxcontrolwrapper](src/main/resources/afxcontrolwrapper):
 ```
 # Defines how to access a JavaFX control.
 #